yl-msft/GalaxyExplorer/README.md

 Parts of a PointOfInterest:
 * BillboardLine - the line that connects the interest point to interact with to an indicator at the top of the line.
 The line is always vertical and scales with distance as a UI element.
 It does not rescale with content and will always start at a target point.
 * Indicator - the card that is shown above the BillboardLine.
-* Description - a text card that fades in when GazeSelection collides with any collider in the POI hierarchy.
+* Card Description - a text card that appears when user focuses on the poi.

-* Transition Scene (optional) - the scene that is loaded through the TransitionManager when the POI is selected.
+POIs have different size in different platforms.
+PoiResizer.cs is the script that updates the scale of the poi elements depending on platform.

 ## OrbitScalePointOfInterest
 Is a toggle that converts between Realistic and Simplified orbit and size views in the solar system.

-## CardPointOfInterest
+## CardPOI
 Is used in the galaxy to inspect images through a magic window.
 Parallax for the window and settings are incorporated in the POI_Porthole shader, and the window depth is hidden with the POI_Occlusion shader.
-The magic window points of interest have a moving target, but the cards are outside of the POI hierarchy.

-POI controls are used outside of the POI hierarchy using a PointOfInterestReference.
-Any colliders that respond to GazeSelection in the reference's hierarchy are treated as if they are under the POI hierarchy.
-This is used by magic windows in the galaxy and could be extended to add other selection sources, like using orbits in the solar system to travel to planet views.
+The magic window lives under the POI in the hierarchy.
+The CardPOI.cs is responsible to place the magic window at the desired position and rotation.

 The font used in the PointOfInterest cards is called "Orbitron" and it can be found [here](https://www.theleagueofmoveabletype.com/orbitron).
 As this font is released